lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Payload Length field

 This field can be elided for the transmission on the LPWAN network.
 The SCHC C/D recomputes the original payload length value.
-In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-IPv6-length".
+In the Field Descriptor, TV is not set, MO is set to "ignore" and CDA is "compute-\*".

 ## Next Header field